-As the mastermind behind fashion-forward concept MONOMOKO, Tim Christie combines photography and digital illustration to create images that fuse age-old tradition with modern technology.
+As the mastermind behind fashion-forward concept MONOMOKO, Tim Christie combines digital illustration and paint to create anthropomorphic images that fuse age-old tradition with modern technology.

 The name embodies the monochromatic colour palette and the symmetry of the traditional Tā Moko face and body markings practised by Māori, the indigenous people of New Zealand.